- What is a Java application?

 Compiling a Java project in WINDEV

-The compilation of a Java project is used to:
+A Java project is compiled to:

 : as mentioned in the What is a Java application?

 section, the Sun J2SDK must be installed on the development computer to compile your project in Java.